 Note: Items 5 to 7 should not be completed until the department has reviewed items 1-4 and approved the scope of the proposed project.
-5. CLEARANCE LETTERS IN ACCORDANCE WITH 10 CSR 60-13.030 Army Corps of Engineers.
+5. CI LEARANCE LETTERS IN ACCORDANCE WITH 10 CSR 60- 13.030 Army Corps of Engineers.
 Department of Natural Resources, Historic Preservation ٦.
 Department of Conservation.
-United States Fish and Wildlife. ish and Wildlife. partment of Natural Resources, Missouri Geological Survey (lagoon collapse potential and receiving eam determination.) ederal Assistance Clearinghouse.
-Department of Natural Resources' Division of State Parks (If infringes on federally funded parks.)
-6. P UBLIC PARTICIPATION IN ACCORDANCE WITH 10 CSR 60 0-13.020(2)(E) and 10 CSR 13.030(5)(B)2.
+United States Fish and Wildlife.
+Department of Natural Resources, Missouri Geological stream determination.) al Survey (lagoon collapse potential and receiving Federal Assistance Clearinghouse.
+Department of Natural Resources' Division of State Par of Natural Resources' Division of State Parks (If infringes on federally funded parks.)
+6. Pl JBLIC PARTICIPATION IN ACCORDANCE WITH 10 CSR 60 0-13.020(2)(E) and 10 CSR 13.030(5)(B)2.
 Hold two public meetings to discuss the following:1) the scope, need, and alternatives considered for the project; and 2) the proposed impact of the project on user rates.
 Provide a transcript, recording, or other complete record of the meetings and a list of attendees to the Department of Natural Resources.
 Hold one public hearing on the expected environmental impact as result of the proposed project if an Environmental Information Document is required.
 Provide a verbatim transcript of the hearing and a list of attendees to the Department of Natural Resources.
 Provide to the Department of Natural Resources proof that advertisement and notification of the meetings and hearing preceded the meetings and hearing by 30 days.
-7. ENVIRONMENTAL INFORMATION DOCUMENT IN ACCORDANCE WITH 10 CSR 60-13.030(5)(B)1.
-(FOR SYSTEMS WHO DO NOT MEET THE CATERGORICAL EXCLUSION CRITERIA AND ARE NOT REQUIRED TO PREPARE AN ENVIRONMENTAL IMPACT STATEMENT) The purpose and need for the project.
+D NVIRONMENTAL INFORMATION DOCUMENT IN ACCORDAD NOT MEET THE CATERGORICAL EXCLUSION CRITERIAN INFORMENTAL IMPACT STATEMENT) ANCE WITH 10 CSR 60-13.030(5)(B)1.
+(FOR SYSTEMS WHO A AND ARE NOT REQUIRED TO PREPARE AN The purpose and need for the project.
 Information describing the environmental setting and th e future of the environment without the project.
 The alternatives to the project as proposed.
 A description of the proposed project.
 The potential environmental impacts of the project as proposed including those which cannot be avoided.
 The relationship between the short-term uses of the environment and the maintenance and enhancement of Long-term productivity.
 Information describing any irreversible and irretrievable commitments of resources to the proposed project.
 A description of public participation activities conducted, issued raised and changes to the project as a result of public participation.
 Documentation of coordination with appropriate governmental agencies (Include all correspondence with the agencies outlined in Section 5.)
-PREPARER'S NAME AND SIGNATURE SIGNA TURE OF PREPARER DATE NAME AND TITLE (PLEASE PRINT OR TYPE) TELEPHONE NUMBER WITH AREA CODE
+PREPARER'S NAME AND SIGNATURE SIGNATURE OF PREPARER DATE JIGINA TOTAL OF THE AREN DATE NAME AND TITLE (PLEASE PRINT OR TYPE) TELEPHONE NUMBER WITH AREA CODE